Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 ## Data Visualization and Analysis:
-The entire visualization and analysis can be found in the ".ipynb" named 'Data_Visualization.ipynb'
+The entire visualization and analysis can be found in the file named 'Data_Visualization.ipynb'
-### Initialization and Preprocessing
-Files and variables required for visualization were imported and declared in this section.
-Reading of the input data as well as the preprocessing( segregation, ordering,etc) for it were carried out here.

 ### Visualization

 <ol type="1">
   <li><h4>Average number of tweets tweeted per user in a day</h4></li>